Hazard Mitigation Plan

 Why is this plan important?

-The Federal Disaster Mitigation Act of 2000 requires that a community have an approved hazard mitigation plan in order to qualify for federal funding from the following grant programs.
+The Federal Disaster Mitigation Act of 2000 requires that a community have an approved hazard mitigation plan to qualify for federal funding from the following grant programs.
 Some of the grant programs available include:

 - Pre-Disaster Mitigation Competitive (PDM-C)